Blog

 • Securing small gold advantages

 If fights break out elsewhere on the map during this stage, it’s usually better to stay in lane and continue farming.
+A lot of low-rank players throw away their early advantage through common Gold Lane mistakes like over-rotating, overextending, and taking bad trades before their first item.

 When a Minion Wave Is About to Hit Your Tower